A guide to the best places to visit from Luxembourg City when looking for day trips

 The town itself is full of history and holds several hidden gems such as the town hall and the legendary staircase.

-The best part is probably the Citadelle of Liege from which you’ll enjoy panorama views all over the city.
+The best part is probably the Citadelle of Liege from which you’ll enjoy panoramic views all over the city.

-You can’t leave Liege without tasting one of its famous Liege-waffles and taste some Peket, Belgian gin.
+You can’t leave Liege without tasting one of its famous Liege waffles and tasting some Peket, Belgian gin.

 Read more about where to eat and what to do in Liege as the city is full of amazing and unexpected places!